< Back to Previous

 Italian distances on road signs are startlingly inconsistent.
 En route to Siena, we hit a roundabout marked 12 kilometers, 11 while exiting it, then 10 a hundred meters further.
 Wow, we’d be there in no time!
 After driving maybe three or four kilometers, I next saw a sign for Siena 12.
 For the next four kilometers, signs varied from Sienna 12 to Sienna 10, going back and forth but never below 10.
 Then a few meters past a Siena 12 was a Siena 9, and soon a Siena 6.

 The moment you don’t know where you are and don’t see a reassuring sign, stop and ask.
-It is better than getting forging into a deteriorating conundrum.
+It is better than getting forging into a deteriorating kōan.
 Yes, it will be awkward, and people may shake their heads at your English.
-A few may walk away as if you were bringing leprosy to Italy (or George Bush).
+A few may walk away as if you were bringing leprosy to Italy (or George W. Bush).
 But someone, whether possessed of a tad of English or even no English, will eventually commit themselves, heart and soul, to getting you where you’re going.
-They will jabber away in Italian, pointing, trying out words and syllables, listening to your own attempts at intelligibility, trotting out beloved Italian phrases and new pantomime, sincerely pleading, until finally you and they agree on a series of hand symbols, a sequence of turns to the left and right indicated by fingers.
-(And then you might just get lucky and hit upon an English speaker, though that crops up less and less as things get more rural.)
+They will jabber away in Italian, pointing, trying out words and syllables, listening to your own attempts at intelligibility, repeating Italian phrases and new pantomime, sincerely pleading, until finally you and they agree on a series of hand symbols, a sequence of turns to the left and right indicated by fingers.
+(And then you also might just get lucky and hit upon an English speaker, though that crops up less and less as things get more rural.)

 Lindy had to ask twice around Firenze and three times between San Gimignano and Siena, as the road either split without signs or offered contradictory opinions.
 A young man at a bland white-cement establishment marked Maggi Giulio, Aria Compressa, Apparecchiature per Verniciatura, took almost five minutes to arrive at a course for us, but it worked.